kylephillips/simple-locator/readme.txt

 == Changelog ==

+= 1.0.8 =
+* Option added to remove Google Maps API script from output (to prevent conflicts with other plugins already outputting the script)
+* Option added to include geolocation button in search form, with customizable button text

 = 1.0.7 =
 * Bug fixes in location fields when using a custom post type other than location.
 Option added to set menu icon for location/custom post type